charlie-paterson/Research-Project/README.md

 Currently, I am fine-tuning the model and optimizing it for real-world radar data.
 The next steps involve testing on real-world conditions and further enhancing its performance for practical applications.

 ### Code
-For this project, I utilized MATLAB to generate synthetic data and implement two machine learning algorithms: the Fine Tree Regressor and the Support Vector Machine (SVM) Regressor.
-The synthetic data was carefully crafted to mimic realistic patterns, ensuring a diverse range of features and complexities that test the robustness of both models.
-This allowed me to simulate real-world conditions while maintaining full control over the data properties.
+For this project, I used MATLAB to generate synthetic data and develop a neural network model to predict the refractive index.
+The data was designed to capture realistic atmospheric patterns, ensuring a diverse range of features for robust model training.
+This approach allows for accurate simulation of real-world conditions while maintaining full control over data properties.

 The code for this project is available in the following repository: